 Spring was shown in 1882 at the Salon (the predominant annual art exhibition in Paris) along with Manet’s spectacular and controversial Bar at the Folies-Bergère, which was the subject of an exhibition at the Getty Museum in 2007.
 Spring was perhaps the most resounding success of the painter’s long and notorious Salon career.
 Progressive and conservative critics alike found Jeanne utterly charming and exquisite and readily described her as a seductive “bouquet” and the painting as a “gem.”
 They lauded Manet for perfectly capturing the chic type and character of the modern Parisienne, brilliantly fashioned for public display and insouciant amatory slaughter.
 And while the painting exhibited the artist’s typically bravura handling and a high-keyed modern palette, it was also, for Manet, an unusually finished piece of work that exhibited real mastery in the handling of skin and flesh tones.

 However popular its appeal as a subject, fashionable femininity was no frivolous matter for Manet.
 Indeed, with its elaborate ruses and artifice, fashion and the female toilette were, for him, metaphors for the skilled artifice of painting itself.
-Few other works by Manet so clearly speak to the fruitful exchange between female fashion and avant-garde painting in late 19th-century France (an exchange that was recently the focus of the brilliant exhibition Impressionism, Fashion, and Modernity organized by the Art Institute of Chicago, the Metropolitan Museum of Art, and the Musée d’Orsay).
+Few other works by Manet so clearly speak to the fruitful exchange between female fashion and avant-garde painting in late nineteenth-century France (an exchange that was recently the focus of the brilliant exhibition Impressionism, Fashion, and Modernity organized by the Art Institute of Chicago, the Metropolitan Museum of Art, and the Musée d’Orsay).
 Spring goes to the very heart of Manet’s conception of modernity and answers the challenge issued decades earlier by Charles Baudelaire in his epochal essay “The Painter of Modern Life,” in which modern Parisian womanhood is evoked as a vast uncharted territory still awaiting its dedicated historian, the painter who could somehow magically transmute the contingency of ephemeral fashion into an eternal ideal of art.
 With its awareness of Old Master antecedents, this is a painting that from the very beginning had its eye on the museum and the great artistic traditions it represents, even as it advertises its up-to-the-minute fashion-plate chic.

 Perhaps it’s appropriate that Spring, Manet’s artful homage to beauty and youth, has ended up in Los Angeles.